 Alderman Bentley's widow, Anne, remained in the house until 1928 and gave a stained glass window to Clifton Parish Church in memory of their marriage there in July 1882.
-Their son, Clarence, was killed soon after the outbreak of the Great War, but his two other brothers survived.
+Their son, Clarence, was killed early in the Great War, but two other brothers survived.

 Crowds line the streets as Alderman Bentley's funeral procession when passing Oxtoby's Painters and Decorators premises in Fishergate.
 Image from Cardindex

 Fishergate Shops with their blinds drawn and crowds line the streets as floral tributes are carried to York Cemetery in Alderman Bentley's funeral procession on 4th February 1907.
 Photograph from Cardindex